 Conventional treatment methods such as spraying, root injection or removal of bleeding wounds have been found to be ineffective and harmful, often resulting in more damage to the tree.
 JCA have obtained experimental approval to test a new product which shows considerable promise.

-JCA Limited, in partnership with Allicin Tree Care in The Netherlands, have developed a new product, which, when introduced into the tree using a unique infusion method provides a breakthrough in the fight against Bleeding Canker in Horse Chestnut trees with applications for many other tree and shrub diseases.
-JCA Limited started UK tests in Summer 2009 and will continue throughout 2010, after extensive tests in The Netherlands which produced remarkably encouraging results.
+JCA Limited have developed a new product, which, when introduced into the tree using a unique infusion method provides a breakthrough in the fight against Bleeding Canker in Horse Chestnut trees with applications for many other tree and shrub diseases.
+JCA Limited started UK tests in Summer 2009, after extensive tests in The Netherlands which produced remarkably encouraging results.

 Allicin is manufactured from natural plant material (Allium sativum) which is grown under European GAP (Good Agricultural Practice) conditions.
 It is produced without the use of chemicals, is completely biodegradable and is safe for humans and the environment.
 Production is carried out under BS and ISO standards 9001:2000.
 In addition, it has been tested by the internationally respected organisation TNO, Organisation for Applied Scientific Research, in The Netherlands, whose tests proved that, when using the correct concentration, Pseudomonas syringae pv. aesculi, is destroyed.
 Further tests by the Botanic Diseases Department of the Dutch Ministry for Agriculture, Nature and Food Quality in Wageningen, The Netherlands, verify these results.